stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Read-Only Function Spaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 LFRic supports the concept of a **read-only function space**.
-Such a function space must not be modified by any kernels contained within `invoke` calls (i.e. within any code that PSyclone is responsible for).
-Further, a read-only function space must contain clean halos in order to avoid any halo exchanges if the associated field is accessed within a kernel where redundant computation is performed.
+A field on such a function space must not be modified by any kernels contained within `invoke` calls (i.e. within any code that PSyclone is responsible for).
+Further, a field on a read-only function space must contain clean halos in order to avoid any halo exchanges that would occur if the field is read within a kernel where redundant computation is performed.

 The primary reason for including a read-only function space is that it does not need any halo-exchange support e.g. it does not require a